Follow along as we answer 14 common questions about matching gifts.

 If you’re looking for effective matching gift software, check out Double the Donation, the leading provider of matching gift tools.

-Double the Donation offers a powerful matching gift automation tool called 360MatchPro.
+Double the Donation offers a powerful matching gift automation tool called Double the Donation Matching.
 Organizations can embed the matching gift search tool anywhere on their website.
 From there, donors can access Double the Donation’s comprehensive matching gift database, which houses information on more than 20,000 companies and subsidiaries and their matching gift programs.

-360MatchPro by Double the Donation also scans information donors provide during the donation process, determines their matching gift eligibility, and triggers automated emails that outline the next steps specific to the donor.
+Double the Donation Matching also scans information donors provide during the donation process, determines their matching gift eligibility, and triggers automated emails that outline the next steps specific to the donor.

-Plus, 360MatchPro integrates with more than 60 of the leading nonprofit CRMs, peer-to-peer fundraising software, and donation software, so it’s an excellent choice if you’re already using one or more of those tools.
+Plus, Double the Donation Matching integrates with more than 60 of the leading nonprofit CRMs, peer-to-peer fundraising software, and donation software, so it’s an excellent choice if you’re already using one or more of those tools.

 360MatchPro by Double the Donation can significantly boost your matching gift revenue.